 If you are unfamiliar with project management: often the difference between a useless website and one that really shines is the way the project was managed during development.

-We will discuss this process during the Needs Assessment, and you’ll always have this page along with my project management software to help plan and track progress.
+We will discuss this process during the Needs Assessment, and you’ll always have this page along with my projects and ticketing website to help plan and track progress.

 Phase 1: Discovery